As the year draws to a close, I'm still cleaning out ye olde freelance closet. That means some

 The documentary began after he and his co-directors noticed a casting call posted in Austin that needed kids to play the flesh-eating undead, “That in and of itself was probably the most unique casting call we’d ever seen.
 We started by contacting her and her parents to find out more and see if we could maybe talk to them and a week later we were sitting there at her auditions.”

-Outside of the normal challenges of making a documentary, following Emily while she made, Pathogen presented special challenges.
+Following Emily, while she made Pathogen presented special challenges.
 Marshall said the main struggle was resisting the urge to help.
 “We would see her make a mistake sometimes and go, ‘Oh, she’s gonna regret that later.’ which she did and then learned from them.
 That was probably the most important thing was that we knew if we stepped in and just told her how to do something we’d be robbing her of the learning experience.”

-But that shouldn’t take anything away from Emily’s accomplishment.
+That shouldn’t take anything away from Emily’s accomplishment.
 Availability of technology doesn’t necessarily mean that anyone can (should or will) pick up a camera and become a filmmaker.
-It just means they can get started earlier, if they are so inclined.
+It just means they can get started earlier if they're so inclined.

-The documentary is at times funny, but it’s not all easy to watch.
-Like any good documentary, there is plenty of real conflict.
-In this case, it's the stress of making a full length feature and the toll it takes on Emily, her schoolwork, and her family.
-Making a film is a huge stressor on even the most experienced professionals, so you can imagine what it might do to a thirteen-year-old and her parents.
+The documentary is at times funny, but it’s not always easy to watch.
+Like any good documentary, there's plenty of real conflict.
+In this case, it's the stress of making a full-length feature and the toll it takes on Emily, her schoolwork, and her family.
+Making a film is a huge stressor on even the most experienced professionals.
+You can imagine what it might do to a thirteen-year-old and her parents.

 The film takes a step away from the typically glamorous portrayals of filmmaking to prove anyone can get themselves behind the velvet ropes of a world that seems reserved for the elite.
 If they're willing to invest their time and efforts making the independent film they want to create, instead of banging on industry doors.